FAQs

 Can you help me to dial in a home recording set-up or teach me about recording?

 Yes.
 I offer private lessons in sound engineering, mixing, and songwriting, schedule permitting.
+Please email with some info about what you’re looking to learn and we can talk specifics.

 What else do you do musically or creatively?